inspec/inspec-aws/docs/resources/aws_cognito_userpool.md

 ### be_available

-Use `should` to check if the client name is available.
+Use `should` to check if the entity is available.

     describe aws_cognito_userpool(user_pool_id: 'USER_POOL_ID') do
       it { should be_available }